Beriff/superium-plus/README.md

 * Should work fine now!

 # submitting own themes
-You can submit your own themes, just send me a .css file and i will add your theme in the next release.
+1. You can submit your own themes, just send me a .css file and i will add your theme in the next release.
 You will be mentioned as author.
+2. The other way to submit own theme is create a pull request with changed content.js that includes your own theme.